crimair/vscode-dired-fork/README.md

 - `shift+u` (`U`): Unmark (unselect) all marked items.
 - `g`: Refresh the current directory contents.
 - `q`: Close the dired buffer.
+- `ctrl+h`: Remove one path level in Quick Pick input (only active when using path completion).

 ## LICENSE